Bhagwanpur, Vaishali

 Bhagwanpur is a town in the Bhagwanpur block of Vaishali district in Bihar, India.

 Demographics

-As of the 2011 Census of India, Bhagwanpur had a population of 2508.
+As of the 2023 Census of India, Bhagwanpur had a population of 274,246.
 Males constituted 53% of the population and females 47%.
 Bhagwanpur had an average literacy rate of 83.56%, higher than the national average of 59.5%; with male literacy at 87.41% and female literacy of 79.22%.
 There were a total of 516 households.

 Schools

-There is a secondary school, Shri Lakshmi Narayan Saraswati Vidya Mandir, and two colleges, Lakshmi Narayan College and Patna Sahib College of Engineering & Technology, located in Bhagwanpur.
+There is a secondary school, Shri Lakshmi Narayan Saraswati Vidya Mandir, and three colleges, Vishun Roy College, Lakshmi Narayan College, St Lawrence school and Patna Sahib College of Engineering & Technology, Anglo Eastern International standard School, located in Bhagwanpur.

+Vishun Roy College, Bhagwanpur

+Vishun Roy College VRC (abbreviated VR College, also known as Bishun Rai College) Owned by an Powerful Politician of Bihar Dr J Yadav @ Judge Sahab.
+VRC is an Educational institute in Bihar state of India.
+It is located in Kiratpur Raja Ram of Vaishali district.
+Which was established in year 1984 by an Indian educationist and philanthropist Shri Rajdeo Roy also the Chairman of Yadav Mahasabha Bihar.
+It is the oldest institution of the higher education in the district of Vaishali.

 Shri Lakshmi Narayan Saraswati Vidya Mandir

 Shri Lakshmi Narayan Saraswati Vidya Mandir is an independent, co-educational school that is affiliated to the Central Board of Secondary Education.
 It was established in 1998.
 A total of 543 students, spread across 9 classes, attend the school.
 There are 21 trained teaching staff, including a librarian, vice principal, and physical education teacher, present at the school.